A Brief History of The Salvation Army

 From this small beginning The Salvation Army has grown.
 In 1928 construction began on a new $12,000 home on 2nd Street.
 In 1938 the Social Service and Family Relief Center moved to Red River Street, where clients raised vegetables and fruit to help keep the center in operation.
 The corps remained at the 2nd Street location.
 In 1962 a new social service center rose next to the corps building.
 In 1974 a new corps community center was built at 1001 Cumberland Road.
 The Adult Rehabilitation Center, which now serves 120 men at a time, began in the 1980s with three men.
 The Social Service Center at 8th Street and Neches opened in April 1988.
 This 65,000 square foot facility is a multi-population facility for 242 men, women and children, along with a dining room, shower, locker and laundry facilities, and case work and job development programs.
 In 2001 The Army began operating the Austin Women’s and Children’s Shelter on Tannehill Lane, a City of Austin funded facility owned by Travis County with 60 beds for single women and women with children.

 The Salvation Army has served in Williamson County for decades, and in 2014 opened the Williamson County Service Center in Georgetown to better meet the needs of those in need in Williamson County.
 Through rent and utility assistance along with a clothing closet and food pantry, the Williamson County Service Center helps prevent homelessness for this vulnerable population.
-Volunteers and staff are busy throughout the year with outreach to nursing homes, delivering books and snacks to children in underserved neighborhoods, ringing bells at the red kettles during the holidays, and taking children to overnight camp at Camp Hoblitzelle in North Texas.
+Volunteers and staff are busy throughout the year with outreach to nursing homes, delivering books and snacks to children in under served neighborhoods, ringing bells at the red kettles during the holidays, and taking children to overnight camp at Camp Hoblitzelle in North Texas.

-For more than 125 years The Salvation Army has been the silent, steady partner meeting the needs of those in our community.
+For more than 130 years The Salvation Army of Austin has been the silent, steady partner meeting the needs of those in our community.
 In the shadow of skyscrapers, new condominiums and Austin’s dazzling economic success, stand hundreds of women and children, shut out of the progress and prosperity that has become synonymous with our city.
 The Salvation Army is the safety net that this vulnerable population relies on for basic survival services.

 Today, The Salvation Army in Texas is thriving through the support of people like you.
 Currently, in Texas, we have more than 155 Officers; all of whom are ordained ministers; more than 1,600 employees and thousands of volunteers, all committed to furthering the mission of The Salvation Army and helping those in need in Jesus’ name.